Sacha Boey

-Sacha Boey (born 13 September 2000) is a French professional footballer who plays as a right-back for Bundesliga club Bayern Munich.
+Sacha Boey (born 13 September 2000) is a French professional footballer who plays as a right-back and wing-back for club Bayern Munich.

 Club career

-Rennes and loan to Dijon
+Rennes

 Boey made his professional debut with Rennes in a 2–2 Ligue 1 tie with Toulouse FC on 5 May 2019.

+Loan to Dijon

 On 5 October 2020, Boey joined Dijon on a season-long loan.

 Galatasaray

 On 26 July 2021, Galatasaray announced that a contract valid until the end of the 2024–25 season was signed with Boey.
 On 5 August, he scored a goal on his debut in a 1–1 draw against St Johnstone in the Europa League third qualifying round.

 Boey became the champion in the Süper Lig in the 2022–23 season with the Galatasaray team.
 Defeating Ankaragücü 4–1 away in the match played in the 36th week on 30 May 2023, Galatasaray secured the lead with two weeks before the end and won the 23rd championship in its history.
 He scored his first Champions League goal for the club in a 2–2 draw against Copenhagen on 20 September 2023.